dart-lang/language/working/unquoted-imports/feature-specification.md

 and export directives:

 ```
 uri               ::= stringLiteral | packagePath
-packagePath           ::= packagePathSegment ( '/' packagePathSegment )*
+packagePath       ::= pathSegment ( '/' pathSegment )*
-packagePathSegment    ::= dottedIdentifierList
+pathSegment       ::= segmentComponent ( '.' segmentComponent )*
-dottedIdentifierList  ::= identifier ('.' identifier)*
+segmentComponent  ::= identifier
+                    | ⟨RESERVED_WORD⟩
+                    | ⟨BUILT_IN_IDENTIFIER⟩
+                    | ⟨OTHER_IDENTIFIER⟩
 ```

+It is a compile-time error if any whitespace, newlines, or comments occur between any of the `segmentComponent`, `/`, or `.` tokens in a `packagePath`.
+*In other words, there can be nothing except the terminals themselves from the first `segmentComponent` in the `packagePath` to the last.*

-An import or export can continue to use a `stringLiteral` for the quoted form (which is what they will do for relative imports).
-But they can also use a `packagePath`, which is a slash-separated series of segments, each of which is a series of dot-separated identifiers. *(The `dottedIdentifierList` rule is already in the grammar and is shown here for clarity.)*
+*An import, export, or part directive can continue to use a `stringLiteral` for the quoted form (which is what they will do for relative references).
+But they can also use a `packagePath`, which is a slash-separated series of segments, each of which is a series of dot-separated components.*

 ### Part directive lookahead

 *There are two directives for working with part files, `part` and `part of`.
-The `of` identifier is not a reserved word in Dart.
 This means that when the parser sees `part of`, it doesn't immediately know if it is looking at a `part` directive followed by an unquoted identifier like `part of;` or `part of.some/other.thing;` versus a `part of` directive like `part of thing;` or `part of 'uri.dart';` It must lookahead past the `of` identifier to see if the next token is `;`, `.`, `/`, or another identifier.*

 *This may add some complexity to parsing, but should be minor.
 Dart's grammar has other places that require much more (sometimes unbounded) lookahead.*